tBuddy00/itsm-killer/kubernetes/kub_yaml_files/step1_findFIles/text.md

 # `kubectl` with `yaml`/`yml` files

-In the previous scenarios, we used `kubectl` for rolling our application.
-For the configuration, we used terminal parameters.
-This is a fast but not very maintainable way.
+In the previous scenarios, we utilized `kubectl` to roll out our application using terminal parameters.
+While this method is quick, it’s not very maintainable in the long run.

-A better way would be, if we describe our deployment in files and use them on the cluster.
-This way, we can also perform a versioning on them and get log information, why certain configurations were changed.
+A more effective approach is to describe our deployment in configuration files that can be applied to the cluster.
+This not only allows for better organization but also enables version control, helping us keep track of changes and understand why specific configurations were modified.

-Our application will consist of a *deployment* and a *service*.
+For our application, we will be working with both a *deployment* and a *service*.

-In order to get an idea how to write the files accordingly, we can check out the [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and [Service](https://kubernetes.io/docs/concepts/services-networking/service/) template from the Kubernetes docs.
+To get a clear idea of how to structure these files, we can refer to the [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and [Service](https://kubernetes.io/docs/concepts/services-networking/service/) templates available in the Kubernetes documentation.

-In this example, the deployment and service file are provided under our application deployment folder `/itsm`.
+In this example, you will find the deployment and service files located in our application deployment folder at `/itsm`.

-Let's check them out.
+Let’s explore these files together by running the following command:

 `cd /itsm; ls -la`{{exec}}

-Within the folder, we find a `itsm_service.yml` and `itsm_deployment.yaml` file.
+Within this folder, you will see two files: `itsm_service.yml` and `itsm_deployment.yaml`.

->NOTICE!
-One of the files ends with `.yml` and the other one with `.yaml`.
-The reason is, that both are accepted file endings for *yaml* files.
-You'll find both versions out in the wild.
-This way, we cover both cases.
+> **NOTE!** One of the files uses the `.yml` extension, while the other uses `.yaml`.
+Both extensions are acceptable for YAML files, and you’ll encounter both formats in the wild.
+By covering both cases, we ensure flexibility.

->NOTICE!  `Yaml` files are notoriously famous for their ***indent structure*** and the errors that come with that.
-When creating a `yaml` file yourself, it is highly recommended that you use some kind of tool assistance (Linter / Syntax checker).
+> **NOTE!** YAML files are well-known for their indentation structure and the errors that can arise from it.
+When creating a YAML file yourself, it’s highly recommended to use some kind of tool assistance, such as a linter or syntax checker, to avoid common pitfalls.

+Before clicking on Check, please use `cd /itsm; ls -la`{{exec}}.